namlook/eureka-widget-application-header/README.md

 # Eureka-widget-application-navbar

 A navigation bar for an Eureka's application.
+Usage:

+    {
+        type: 'application-navbar',

+        // the application brand displayed at the left of the navbar
+        brand: 'My application'
+    }

 ## Installation